-When St. Mary Fell Asleep This lesson will explain the Dormition of St. Mary and how important this is to Orthodox Christians.
-Vocabulary Words Dormition "The Falling Asleep"/Death of St. Mary Worship To acknowledge as God by offering your whole body and soul in prayer and action Veneration To give great respect to something or someone Intercession To act or ask for someone else on their behalf Shunoyo Syriac word for the departure of the soul of the blessed Virgin Mary Holy Zunoro The Holy Girdle or Belt of St. Mary, also known as the Girdle of Thomas, is a relic of the Mother of God Christina and Mr. George are helping at the Church.
-They are preparing for an upcoming Feast day with a classmate of Christina's, Aaron, who had stayed late with them after Qurbana.
-Aaron and Christina are discussing something they heard from another person in their class about St. Mary, and Mr. George asks if he can help.
-"Someone from my school told me that we can't worship St. Mary and still be Christians," says Aaron.
-"But I thought we didn't worship St. Mary."
-Christina adds, "And I know we do not pray to St. Mary, but we pray only to Jesus Christ, the One God."
-Mr. George nods and says, "That can be confusing, but you are both correct.
-We do not worship St. Mary because we know she was a human being just like the rest of us, not a goddess.
-We do request to her and to all the saints for intercession.
-When we do this, we ask St. Mary to pray on our behalf to her Son, Our Lord Jesus Christ."
-Remember "Though we do not worship St. Mary, she does hold a very special place among all the saints as the Mother of God, or Theotokos"
+When St. Mary Fell Asleep TWhy do Orthodox Christians talk about St. Mary so much?
+Because she is the Mother of God!
+The Dormition of St. Mary needs to be understood as it very important to our lives.
+Vocabulary Words Dormition "The Falling Asleep"/ death of St. Mary Worship To acknowledge as God by offering your whole body and soul in prayer and action Veneration To give great respect to something or someone Intercession To act or ask for someone else on their behalf Shunoyo Syriac word for the departure of the soul of the blessed Virgin Mary Holy Zunoro The Holy Girdle or Belt of St. Mary, also known as the Girdle of Thomas, is a relic of the Mother of God Christina and Mr. George are helping at the Church prepare an upcoming Feast Day.
+Christina's classmate, Aaron, also stayed to help.
+Aaron and Christina are talking about what they heard about St. Mary from another person in their class, and Mr. George asks if he can help.
+"Someone in my school told me we cannot wor-ship St. Mary and still be a Christian.
+They said it was wrong," says Aaron.
+"But I thought we don't worship St. Mary."
+Christina adds, "I know we do not pray to worship St. Mary as we worship only the One True God."
+Mr. George nods and says, "I know it is confusing as you are both correct.
+We do not worship St. Mary because we know she was a human being just like the rest of us.
+She is not a goddess or supernatural!
+But we do pray to her and all the saints for intercession.
+We do this to ask her to pray for us just like we ask our friends to pray for us!"
+Continuing on with preparations, Mr. George adds, "Though we do not worship St. Mary, she

-Dormition of the Theotokos Learning Outcome Check We do not worship St. Mary, rather venerate her and seek for her intercession.
-Continuing on with preparations, Mr. George adds, "Though we do not worship St. Mary, she does hold a very special place among all the saints as the Mother of God, or Theotokos."
-Aaron chimes in excitedly and says, "Yeah, that's what Fr.
+Dormition of the Theotokos does hold a very special place among all the saints as the Mother of God, or Theotokos."
+Aaron chimes in excitedly and says, "Yeah that's what Fr.
 Alexander was teaching us about last Sunday!
-He talked about how St. Mary fell asleep and said, That's why we're fasting right now."
+He talked about how St. Mary fell asleep and said that's why we're fasting right now."
 "Of course you would remember anything about falling asleep!"
 Christina teases her friend and adds, "But didn't he say that's how we describe how St. Mary died?"
-Mr. George laughs, "Yes, that's called the Dormition of St. Mary and Aaron.
-You're right as well; we are following the Shunoyo fast.
-On August 15th, we'll celebrate St. Mary's body and soul being taken up into heaven."
-Learning Outcome Check On August 15th we celebrate St. Mary's body and soul being taken up into heaven.
-This is called the Dormition of St. Mary.
-The Shunoyo Fast lasts for 15 days, starting on August 1st.
+Mr. George laughs, "Yes, that's called the Dormition of St. Mary and Aaron you're right as well, we are following the Shunoyo fast.
+On August 15th we'll celebrate St. Mary's body and soul being taken up into heaven."
+The Shunoyo Fast lasts for 15 days starting on August 1st.
 We follow this fast with a special emphasis on remembering the holy life of St. Mary, the Mother of God.
-Remember We venerate St. Mary, meaning we respect her and try to follow her example.
-As Orthodox Christians, St. Mary is our model, and she is the very first human being to receive and believe in Jesus Christ.
-Her life of spiritual purity and devotion to God are examples we should all try to follow.
-She is considered the first among the saints and blessed among women (St. Luke 1:28) as the person chosen to bear Jesus Christ.
-For these reasons, Orthodox Christians venerate St. Mary, meaning we respect her and try to follow her example.
-She was a human being, like anyone among us, and therefore, St. Mary is considered the first member of the Holy Church.
-She bore Christ.
-All bishops, priests, deacons, and faithful come after her.
-At the same time, we do not worship St. Mary, for worship belongs to God alone.
-St. Mary, in other words, is not a goddess.
-Learning Outcome Check St. Mary is a regular human being and she is not a goddess.
+St. Mary is our role-model of faith.
+She is the very first human being to receive and believe in Jesus Christ.
+Her life of purity and devotion to God are examples we try to follow.
+She is considered the first among the saints and blessed among women (St. Luke 1:28) because she was the person chosen to bear Jesus Christ.
+For these reasons, we venerate St. Mary and honour her.
+We also try to follow her example as she was human like us!
+We do not worship her as worship belongs only to God.